-Basketball Play - Isolation "2"By James Gels, from the Coach’s Clipboard Basketball Playbook
+Basketball Play - Isolation "2"By Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 The defense is in man-to-man.
 Let's suppose your O2 wing player is your best scorer and offensive threat.
 You want O2 to get the ball, and have a chance to beat the defender one on one.
 Run this simple isolation play.
 Essentially, you have three of your players move off to the left side of the court, resulting in a "clear-out" for O2 on the right side.
 Now you have several options.

-Diagram A. The point guard (O1) passes to O2, who can then shoot the 3-pointer, or execute a drive move to the hoop (see Outside Moves).
+Diagram A. The point guard (O1) passes to O2, who can then shoot the 3-pointer, or execute a drive move to the hoop (see Guard Moves and Skills).

 Diagram B. Another option is to have O2 make a jam-down, V-cut move back out to receive the ball for the shot or drive.
 To execute this, O2 walks the defender down to the block, and then makes the sharp, quick V-cut back out to receive the pass for either a two or three-point shot.